Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 Mark One Laboratory Extensions (M.O.L.E.)

+Dolores Kerman flipped the ignition switch and MOLE-1 lumbered off the pad, its solid boosters struggling against the force of gravity.
+In time, the boosters gave way to the Titan core stage, powered by twin Fulcrum engines.
+A few minutes and stages later, the Mark One Laboratory Extension achieved orbit.
+With orbital rendezvous and docking still in R&D, MOLE-1 was part spacecraft and part space station.
+Once their orbital tasks were complete, Dolores and Isaxy- the scientist sitting in the Mk-1 pod's "Backseat" extension- would deorbit the combined spacecraft and ditch the station elements before re-entry.

+Isaxy wasted no time after achieving orbit, and immediately deployed the SPF-8 solar panels and entered the Mark One Laboratory Extension through a hatch in the heat shield.
+She would be spending the next 30 days studying various experiments like space adaption and protein crystal growth.
+Dolores, on the other hand, would be working with MOLE-1's other module.
+She had a script to follow to "sort out technical issues" with the space telescope while in reality, she'd be pointing the KH-10 towards the ground and taking pictures of things that were interesting to the Kerman Air Force...

 Are your Mk1 command pods gathering dust?
 Wish you had a space station earlier in your career?
 Want to fly more than one kerbal at a time?
 Then the Mark One Laboratory Extensions (MOLE) are for you!
-Give your Mk1 command pod a new lease on life by adding a back seat module for an additional kerbal.
+Give your Mk1 command pod a new lease on life by adding a back seat module to fly an additional kerbal.
 Then add a docking tunnel system with integrated RCS and parachute for making rendezvous and docking easier.
-When you're ready for the next step, try out the Mk1.2 "Brumby" 2-seat command pod.
+When you're ready for the next step, try out the Mk1-88 "Brumby" 2-seat command pod.
 Create a simple disposable space station by adding a Mark One Laboratory Extension, power module, and SPF-8 solar panels, and launch it on the 1.875m line of Titan fuel tanks powered by the LV-T270 "Fulcrum" engine.
-For a longer endurance station, add a Mark One Habitat, or if you're ready to try docking maneuvers, bring up a mini station hub.
-Your stations can even include the DenEye Space Telescope for, uh, astronomy!
+For a longer endurance station, bring up a station hub and dock a variety of parts to it including a habitat, greenhouse, workshop, airlock, and even a space dock to build new vessels(*).
+You can conduct a variety of experiments that require long research times and trips to Kerbin to reap the science, and your stations can even include the KH-10 Telescope for, uh, astronomy!
 Yeah, that's it!

+(*) Requires Extraplanetary Launchpads.

-MOLE is a stand-alone parts pack with optional support for Real Chute, KIS/KAS, kOS, CactEye Telescopes Continued, Kerbal Snacks, TAC Life Support, USI-LS, and more.
+MOLE is a stand-alone parts pack with optional support for Pathfinder, Real Chute, KIS/KAS, kOS, CactEye Telescopes, Raster Prop Monitor, RPM ASET Props, Kerbal Snacks, TAC Life Support, Kerbalism, USI-LS, and more.

 Real World Inspiration